 - Keeping even a single Panda in a zoo is expensive.
 A panda costs five times more to keep than the next most expensive animal, an Elephant.

-- In China, giant Pandas are considered to be national treasures
+- In China, The Giant Panda is considered to be national treasures

 Additional Information about Chengdu / Giant Panda Research Center.

 100Rmb, no student discount for foreigners.

 Every hostel and hotel in Chengdu offers tours to the centre but there is absolutely no reason to take the tour, and I would actually recommend you NOT to take the tour.
 Why?